KBYB

 KBYB (101.7 FM, "Hot FM") is a radio station broadcasting a country music format.
 Licensed to Hope, Arkansas, United States, it serves the Texarkana area.
-The station is currently owned by Texarkana Radio Center Licenses, LLC.
-Studios are located on Olive in Texarkana, Texas just one block west of the Texas/Arkansas state line and its transmitter is north of Fulton, Arkansas.
+The station is currently owned by Cliff Dumas, through licensee BTC USA Holdings Management Inc. Studios are located on Olive in Texarkana, Texas just one block west of the Texas/Arkansas state line and its transmitter is north of Fulton, Arkansas.

 History

-On May 28, 2013, KBYB changed their format from adult hits (as "Bob FM") to country, branded as "101.7 Hot FM".
+On May 28, 2013, KBYB changed its format from adult hits (as "Bob FM") to country, branded as "101.7 Hot FM".